Orange Shirt Day – “The truth is not yet fully told”

 What is Orange Shirt Day?

 Orange Shirt Day is a day to commemorate and honour Canada’s Indigenous residential school victims, and survivors like Phyllis Webstad, and her mother and grandmother before her.
-In 2021, this day, also known as National Truth and Reconciliation Day, is recognized for the first time as an official holiday for federal employers and also in some provinces.
+In 2021, federal employers recognized this day, also known as National Truth and Reconciliation Day, for the first time as an official holiday.
+It’s also a holiday in some provinces.

 History of Orange Shirt Day